Modeling the long term dynamics of pre-vaccination pertussis: models and methods

 \subsubsection{SIRSI model}

 Finally, model (e) proposed in \cite{rohanisignature} assumes an immune response that is a combination of (b) and (d), in the sense that recovered individuals are fully immune to the disease, but they lose this immunity at a certain rate $\gamma$ to become susceptible to repeat infections, although with reduced susceptibility.
 The two classes of susceptible individuals are denoted by $S_1$ for the naive susceptibles and $S_2$ for the susceptibles generated by immunity waning, and $\sigma \in [0,1]$ is the reduced susceptibility factor for repeat infections.
 The classes of individuals infected with first and repeat infections are denoted by $I_1$ and $I_2$, respectively.
 Recovery from both classes takes place at the same rate $\delta $.
 The class of repeatedly infected individuals contributes with reduced infectiousness to the pool of infectives responsible for disease transmission, and $\eta \in [0,1]$ is the reduced infectiousness factor.
 Repeat infections play a similar role in this model to that of mild infections in the SIRIS model, and the force of infection is taken to be $\bar {\lambda }_t = (\beta(t) I_1 + \beta _0\eta I_2)/N$ for $S_1$ and $\bar {\lambda }_c = \beta_0( I_1 + \eta I_2)/N$ for $S_2$, because repeat infections typically occur in adults whose contacts are not subject to school term forcing.
+Similarly to the SIRIS model, the disease incidence/prevalence and density of infectives in equilibrium for the deterministic counterpart of the SIRSI model is identified with the class $I_1$.
 We call this scheme the repeat infection model and denote it by SIRSI.